Bimsmart/geodev-lab-project/data-notes.md

 - All layers clipped to study area, then reprojected to EPSG:32631 (UTM 31N)
 - Area check: Alimosho LGA 182.827863997222 m2, matches published figure
 - Working files in data/processed/, raw files untouched

+## OSM roads, Ibadan North
+- Extracted
+- 1,247 features
+- COMPLETENESS: good in built-up area.
+Compared my own
+ street: All roads present.
+- CURRENCY: my street is up to date
+- POSITIONAL: roads align well with satellite imagery, no systematic offset visible.
+- ATTRIBUTE: majority of the roads do not have names, not recorded.
+- FITNESS: adequate